 Step F-1: Place reinforcing strips on the compacted backfill.
 Position strips perpendicular to the facing panels, unless otherwise shown on the Plans.
-Reinforcing strips are supplied in lengths as shown on plans, with a tolerance in length from 0" to + 8".
+Reinforcing strips are supplied in lengths as shown on plans, with a tolerance in length from 0-in. to + 8-in.